radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 4. Click **+NEW** and select the Base DN (location of a RadiantOne Directory store) for which attribute uniqueness should be enforced.
 All entries below this point require unique values for the attributes indicated in the next step.

 5. Click **SELECT**
 6. Enter a list of attribute names that should contain unique values.
 Press the "Enter" key on the keyboard after each attribute name.
-In the example shown in the screen below, the attributes uid and mail must be unique across all entries located below o=local.
+In the example shown in the screen below, the attributes uid and mail must be unique across all entries located below o=RadiantOne Directory.

     ![Attribute Uniqueness](Media/attribute-uniqueness.jpg)